-What Can a Handyman Do in Lawrence, Kansas?
+What Can a Handyman Do Without a License in Lawrence, Kansas?

 Kansas does not have a single statewide “general contractor license” for handymen; instead, contractor/trade licensing is primarily handled at the city/county level (especially for electrical, plumbing, HVAC/mechanical).
 In Lawrence (Douglas County), you should expect to register as a contractor with the City for most for-hire building work, and you must hold the appropriate trade license (or hire a licensed subcontractor) for regulated trades.
 Even when no “state license” is required, permits are still required for many common projects.